Volkswagen up! review (2012-2023)

 For such an inexpensive car, the up! is fabulous to drive around town.

-The city car market has become much more saturated since the first up! came into our lives, but you’re still hard-pushed to find another small car that handles potholes or bumps as well as this.
+The city car market has become much more saturated since the first up! came into our lives, but you’re still hard-pressed to find another small car that handles potholes or bumps as well as this.

 Practicality